jerryp1/mapcomp/mpc4j-native-tool/README.md

 ### GMP

-Note that different Ubuntu platforms needs different GMP version for compiling NTL.
+Note that different Ubuntu platforms need different GMP version for compiling NTL.
 For example, our Ubuntu platform only supports [GMP v6.2.0](https://gmplib.org/download/gmp/gmp-6.2.0.tar.xz).
-However, when using Ubuntu Docker image, [GMP v6.2.1](https://gmplib.org/download/gmp/gmp-6.2.1.tar.xz) is needed.
-When you compile NTL and you meet problems like:
+However, when using the Ubuntu Docker image, [GMP v6.2.1](https://gmplib.org/download/gmp/gmp-6.2.1.tar.xz) is needed.
+When you compile NTL, and you meet problems like:

 ```text
 GMP version check (6.2.0/6.2.1)
 ```

-you need to uninstall the inconsistent GMP version (by executing `make uninstall`) in the gmp source code dictionary, and compile and install the correct GMP version.
-In the following, we write `gmp-6.2.X` to represent different GMP version.
-Please replace `X` to the correct version number when executing the commands.
+you need to uninstall the inconsistent GMP version (by executing `make uninstall`) in the GMP source code dictionary and compile and install the correct GMP version.
+In the following, we write `gmp-6.2.X` to represent different GMP versions.
+Please replace `X` with the correct version number when executing the commands.

 Run the following command to download the source code of GMP.